 If you like museums, the Juneau-Douglas City Museum is a small but well-rated museum near the cruise ship terminal that showcases the history of the Juneau area, including Tlingit culture and the Gold Rush.
 The historical walking tour is highly-rated by museum patrons.

 Juneau is home to the Alaskan Brewing Co, and you can take a brewery tour and enjoy a tasting experience on your trip.
 (It must be scheduled in advance.)
 To get there, you’ll need to drive, or you can take a shuttle from the Alaska Brewing Company Depot (just a 5 minute walk from the cruise ship terminal) via our Alaskan Brewery and Tasting Tour.

 This is just a taste of what’s available in Juneau.
 To find more, check out all of our Juneau tours.
-To plan more of your journey, read our picks for the best things to do in Skagway, best things to do in Ketchikan, and best things to do in Icy Strait.
+To plan more of your journey, read our picks for the best things to do in Skagway, Ketchikan, Icy Strait, and Sitka.